-Pat's first influence, after the advent of the internet, was a young Japanese artist called Buna, (Masato Takahashi) who used music, dance and dramatic movement in his live performances (2008 and on), to create his paintings; his strokes directed by his movements and emotions.
-His work gave her a link between her first loves of music, dance, and painting.
+My first influence, after the advent of the internet, was a young Japanese artist called Buna, (Masato Takahashi) who uses music, dance and dramatic movement in his live performances (2008 and on), to create his paintings; his strokes directed by his movements and emotions.
+His work gave me a link between my first loves of music, dance, and painting.

-A 'guerrilla' approach to printmaking – in that she uses what available materials she can find, without preconceptions of perfection.
-Accidents are welcomed, and half of the process, is the mystery of what will emerge; those discoveries which carry the work forward.
-Keeping the Life.
+I have a 'guerrilla' approach to printmaking – in that I use what I can find, without preconceptions of perfection.
+Accidents are welcomed, and half of the process is the mystery of what will emerge; those discoveries which carry the work forward, keep the exchange going, keeping it alive.

-Most works are based on nature, patterns in nature; the apparent randomness of it, but its innate knowledge of its own determined, genetic direction.
+Most works are based on nature, patterns in nature; the apparent randomness of it, but its innate knowledge of its own determined, genetic direction is what always surprises me.
 A large body of work came from the collection and study of stones from a nearby beach.
-Asemic writing became a fascination, but not an influence, except for a belief that the object brings its own history, and makes itself.
+I suspect that the object brings with it, its own history, and makes itself known.

-After working with the stones for the first two years, it seemed that they were organising their own progress, and ideas flowed smoothly from them, evolving into a series of paintings, prints, videos, and animalistic works about their creation.
-See The Stones Saga.
+After working with the stones for the first three years, it seemed that they were organising their own progress, and ideas flowed smoothly from them, evolving into a series of paintings, prints, videos, and animalistic works about their creation.

 I recently found this quote by Xavier Seguin, which delighted me after the fact.